 • physiotherapy (electrophoresis with novocaine and ultrasound), herbal medicine, only during remission;

 Of course, it is better to foresee the deterioration of the situation with a deformed gallbladder in advance.
-For this reason, experts recommend that parents of children with deformities adhere to the rule of three "F": this means that the child is not allowed to eat Fried foods, Fatty foods and Egg yolk.
-If the baby begins to complain of pain in the tummy, a bad taste in the mouth, then such symptoms cannot be ignored, you should definitely consult a doctor.
+For this reason, experts recommend that parents of children with deformities adhere to the rule of three “Fs”: this means that the child is not allowed to eat fried foods, fatty foods and egg yolks.
+If the baby begins to complain of pain in the tummy, bad taste in the mouth, then such symptoms cannot be ignored; you should definitely consult a doctor.

 How to treat gallbladder deformity?

 • buckthorn 2 tsp, mint 2 tsp, celandine 1.5 tsp, St. John's wort 3 tsp.
-Brew with boiling water in a thermos (1 l), drink every other day, 200-600 ml per day;
+Brew boiling water in a thermos (1 l), drink every other day, 200-600 ml per day;

-Nutrition for deformation of the gallbladder
+Nutrition for gallbladder deformation

 Allowed